 #1 Begin by making a paste mixture using half of the milk and 3 tablespoons flour.

-This is a variation on the Tangzhong technique.
-I use the microwave to cook the paste because it’s quick.
+This variation is called the Tangzhong technique.
+I use the microwave for cooking the paste because it’s quick.
 However, you can heat the milk and flour mixture on the stove.

 #2 The Tangzhong method enables a higher ratio of liquid to flour.